Privacy Policy

 Examples of data content

-Identification and contact details
+Identification and contact information

 Customer's name, address, telephone number and email address.